First Aberdeen bus routes 1 and 2: History

 Route 1 was created to replace the "Bridges" Aberdeen Corporation Tramways route in the late 1950s.

 Route 2 was formerly numbered 21, it was renumbered in the 1960s.

-Service 1A, which offered an express service from Robert Gordon University Garthdee campus to the city centre, was withdrawn in March 2020.
+Service 1A, which offered an express service from Robert Gordon University to the city centre, was withdrawn in March 2020.
 It was reintroduced on 20 February 2023.

+The Bridges branding was lost after the introduction of new buses on the route.

+Service N1 was introduced in 2025, linking the City centre to Danestone.

 Route

 Routes 1 and 2 are shared between the Bridge of Don and Great Southern Road.
 Route 1 takes a clockwise route through Garthdee, while route 2 takes an anti-clockwise route.

-The route has suffered from overcrowding between Union Street and the RGU Garthdee campus with people at intermediate stops not being able to board at busy times.
+The route has suffered from overcrowding between Union Street and Robert Gordon University with people at intermediate stops not being able to board at busy times.